 - Once a month.
 Pros: Good for those with limited time because it’s only one email a month but still often enough for people not to forget about you.
 Cons: It will take you longer to build trust with your subscribers.
 (Mainly a concern if you are planning on doing email marketing.)

 - Once a week.
 Pros: Keeps you regularly in your readers inbox.
-Allows you to offer lots of value to your subscribers.
+It allows you to offer lots of value to your subscribers.
 Nurtures them for when you are ready to sell.
 Cons: A weekly email can be a lot of extra work.

 - When you have a new blog post (different than an RSS feed).
 Pros: These types of emails usually highlight the new post and drive traffic to your site.
 Cons: If you don’t write a new blog post for a while, your subscribers won’t hear from you.